gitpan/rdapper/README.md

 - \--TYPE=TYPE

     Specify the type of object being queried.
-Possible values are: domain, entity, nameserver, autnum, ip.
-Rdapper will automatically detect IPv4 and IPv6 addresses and AS numbers, and will fall back to domain queries for everything else.
+Possible values are: `domain`, `entity`, `nameserver`, `autnum` and `ip`. rdapper will detect IPv4 and IPv6 addresses and CIDR networks and AS numbers, and will fall back to domain queries for everything else.

 - \--tls

     Force use of TLS.

+- \--insecure

+    Disable server certificate checking and hostname verification.

 - \--username=USERNAME